Suzuranovo/Minecraft-Worlds/README.md

 ```
 /Minecraft/games/com.mojang/minecraftWorlds
 ```
 to import the map in the game.
-(Generally, search online if it doesn't match your machine.)
+(It's a general location, search online if it doesn't match your machine.)

 ## Use git